bansaladi/bansaladi/README.md

 # 💫 About Me:
 🔭 I’m currently working on DevOps, IAAS, and PAAS as a Cloud Engineer with Hanu Software, An Insight Company.
-I have worked in different domains like development, deployment, migration, networking, virtualization & security and love to learn more and more in the field.<br>
+I have worked in different domains like development, deployment, migration, networking, virtualization & security and love to learn more in the field.<br>
 👯 I always look to connect with more and more people (my teammates and out-of-team).<br>
 🌱 I’m currently learning DevOps and various tools and services used in all three clouds - Azure, AWS & GCP.<br>